Candidates

 Development and Testing

 Quality assurance in Agile is integrated into the development process, allowing for immediate identification and resolution of software issues.
+These practices are specifically designed to improve quality from the start, emphasizing quality assurance at every stage.
 Working in smaller increments enhances both quality and efficiency, and as software is delivered and tested, requirements evolve to reflect changing user and stakeholder needs.

 By combining iterative development with integrated testing, Agile teams can continuously refine their processes and products, ensuring that software remains aligned with user needs while maintaining high quality and efficiency.